 How common is hepatitis C?

 There are around 93,000 people living with hepatitis C in the UK.
 This has reduced over recent years because of improved treatment.
 Worldwide an estimated 58 million people are infected.
 About 1.5 million new infections occur every year.
 Deaths from hepatitis C are reducing because treatment options have become better.

 Most cases are in people who inject illegal drugs.
 It is estimated that up to half of injecting drug users become infected with hepatitis C.

 A simple blood test can detect antibodies to HCV in your blood.
 (Antibodies are proteins made by the immune system to attack germs such as viruses, bacteria, etc.) A positive test means that you have at some stage been infected with hepatitis C.

 If the antibody test is positive then a further blood test is needed to see if the virus is still present.
 This is called a PCR test.
-This is a more specialised test which detects particles of the virus.
+This is a more specialised test for hepatitis C which detects particles of the virus.
 Tests may also be done to find exactly which type of HCV you are infected with.

 Assessing the severity of the infection